rockymadden/gap/readme.md

 If you are puzzled as to why so many of your users have a time on site of 0 seconds, this tracker can help you.
 If you want to accurately test changes to your website and how they truly affect user engagement, this tracker can help you.
 The default implementation of the Google Analytics tracking code has some undesirable traits.
 The following scenarios help illustrate:

 * User A arrives on your website.
 He finds a wealth of information he is looking for on the first landing page.
-He spends two hours reading and then departs.
+He spends 5 minutes reading and then departs.
 By default, the time on site for this user is 0 seconds.
 * User B arrives on your website.
 He doesn't find what he is looking for on the first page, so 10 seconds after arriving he lands on the second, and final, page of his visit.
 He finds a wealth of information, and he spends 30 minutes reading and then departs.
 By default, the time on site for this user is 10 seconds.
 * You have redesigned your website hoping to improve user engagement (e.g. increase time on site and lower bounce rate).
 Because you used the default implementation of the Google Analytics code, your bounce rate is over stated and your time on site is under stated.
 After the redesign, you see positive numbers on both these fronts.
 Bounce rate is down and time on site is up.
 Both these data points are not only incorrect, but the opposite could be true.
 Your time on site could, in actuality, be lower than before.
 Your bounce rate could, in actuality, be higher than before.
 * More information on this subject, [straight from Google](http://analytics.blogspot.com/2012/07/tracking-adjusted-bounce-rate-in-google.html).